 Hours Per Month

 In 2021, I spent a total of 481 hours (an average of 40 hours per month) engaged in official Supervisor activities that included preparing for and attending meetings and interacting with residents.
-This compares to 548 hours (an average of 46 hours per month) on such activities.
+This compares to 548 hours (an average of 46 hours per month) on such activities in 2021.
 The following chart shows the hours per month I spent on these activities.

 Breakdown by Type of Activity